jayShepard/FSND-P4-Design-A-Game/README.md

 # Game API Project Overview
 In the Developing Scalable Apps with Python course you learned how to write platform-agnostic apps using Google App Engine backed by Google Datastore.

 In this project you will use these skills to develop your own game!
 You will write an API with endpoints that will allow anyone to develop a front-end for your game.
-Since you aren't required to write a front-end you can use API explorer to test your API.Let's get started!
+Since you aren't required to write a front-end you can use API explorer to test your API.
+Let's get started!

 ### Task 1: Explore the Architecture
 Get the skeleton 'Guess a Number' application up and running.
 Read through the code and documentation, and test the endpoints with API explorer.
 Make sure you understand how different entities are created, how they work together, and the overall flow of a game.
 Create a `User` or two and play a few games.
 Make sure to take a look at the admin Datastore viewer to check out the various entities.
-The datastore is typically at <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>, but you may need to access it on another port.
+The datastore is typically at <a href="http://localhost:8000" target='blank>http://localhost:8000</a>, but you may need to access it on another port.

 ### Task 2: Implement Your Own Game
 Come up with a new game to implement!